ioos/sensor-web-harvester/README.md

 Metadata Database
 -----------------
 The metadata database is used to collect the stations’ metadata in order to allow observations to be pulled and placed into an SOS.
 The sensor metadata database must be created using the provided metadata database backup database.
 This backup database contains all of the phenomena’s and sources’ information, and other tables to be filled later.
 To install the backup database perform the following steps:
-* Download the sensor_database_0.0.4.tar file from https://github.com/axiomalaska/sensor-web-harvester/downloads.
+* Download the sensor_metadata_database.tar file from https://github.com/axiomalaska/sensor-web-harvester/downloads.
 * Using pgAdmin, create a database.
 * right-click on this newly created database and select “Restore”.
-* Select the sensor_database_0.0.4.tar file for the “Filename” text field.
+* Select the sensor_metadata_database.tar file for the “Filename” text field.
 * In the "Format" combobox select "Custom or tar" item.
 * Select the "Restore" button.